 A one-size-fits-all approach to pregnancy weight definitely doesn’t work.
 However, there are some general guidelines.

 Many women have heard that the magic number for weight gain during pregnancy is 25-35 pounds.
-This is a fine starting point.
-But there are many variables at play that may in fact make it healthier for you to fall outside of that range.
-(I gained 40lbs during both of my pregnancies.)
+This is based on the American College of Obstetricians and Gynecologists recommendation for a “normal” weight woman, but there are many variables at play that may make it healthier for you to fall outside of that range.
+(I gained 40 pounds during both of my pregnancies.)

 Also, many women begin eating more healthfully and exercising more when they become pregnant.
 Their bodies are going to change for the better, whether that means gaining more weight (in the form of muscle) or gaining less.